pdm-project/pdm/docs/docs/plugin.md

 ## Write your own plugin

-In the following sections, I will show an example of adding a new command `hello` which reads `hello.name` config.
+In the following sections, I will show an example of adding a new command `hello` which reads the `hello.name` config.

 ### Write the command